 It’s pretty clear to see that video’s not going anywhere but up.
 If you’re not using it, it’s a high time to start implementing it.
-So for today’s episode (and likely several future ones), we’ll be tackling why video is taking over, and how you can leverage its power for your company.
+So for today’s episode (and likely several future ones), we’ll be tackling why video for industrial manufacturers is taking over, and how you can leverage its power for your company.

 1. WHY DO PROSPECTS PREFER VIDEO?